Rhodes College Historical Overview

 Rhodes College traces its roots back to the Masonic University of Tennessee, which was founded in 1848 in Clarksville, Tennessee, by the Grand Masonic Lodge of Tennessee.
 In 1850 the institution became Montgomery Masonic College, which was renamed Stewart College in honor of its president, William M. Stewart, in 1855.
 Under his leadership, the college passed from the Masons to the Presbyterian Church.
 In 1875, the college added an undergraduate school and became Southwestern Presbyterian University.
 By the early 1900s, President Charles Diehl led the successful campaign to move the campus to Memphis.
 In 1925 the new Memphis campus opened and the name was shortened to Southwestern.
 In 1945 the name changed to “Southwestern at Memphis”.
 Finally, in 1984, the college’s name was changed to Rhodes College to honor former college president Peyton Nalle Rhodes.

 Born in West Virginia in 1875, Dr. Diehl graduated from Johns Hopkins University (1896) and received a Doctor of Divinity from Princeton in 1900.
-After graduation, he pastured several churches and was called to First Presbyterian Church in Clarksville, Tennessee in 1907.
-He became President of Southwestern Presbyterian University in 1917 as a venture of faith.
+After graduation, he was the pastor several churches and was called to First Presbyterian Church in Clarksville, Tennessee in 1907.
+He became President of Southwestern Presbyterian University in 1917.

-Dr. Diehl shepherded the school through the difficult times of World War I and brought women students in to the College on an equal basis with men.
+Dr. Diehl led the school through the difficult times of World War I and initiated a gender-equal and coeducational campus .
 He struggled with the question of the College’s future in Clarksville and in 1919 agreed with those who wanted to move it to a larger city.
 He administered the college, taught a Bible course, and supervised every detail in the building of the new Memphis campus, selecting the location, the architects, and the design style— Collegiate Gothic—as well as negotiating contracts and hiring the new faculty.

 The College opened in 1925 in Memphis as Southwestern, the College of the Mississippi Valley.
 In 1930, Dr. Diehl was charged by some Memphis ministers with heresy and financial recklessness in the management and building of the College, but a hearing before the Board of Directors cleared him of all charges.
 In 1949, he was inducted to Phi Beta Kappa as an honorary member.
 That same year, President Diehl retired after serving the College for 32 years and died on February 27, 1964 in his eighty-ninth year.